 We're all about making learning medicine easier.
 One of the best ways to do that is to ensure you're learning the right stuff in the right way.
 This is what it means to StudySTRONG.

-In order to study strong, we must set aside much of what we assume about best learning practices because most of what we’ve been taught doesn’t measure up.
-The MedStudy Method outlines these learning myths and learning truths, and our Learning Truth #1 is all about the importance of practicing recall.
+In order to study strong, we must set aside much of what we assume about how to study because most of what we’ve been taught doesn’t measure up.
+The MedStudy Method breaks down common learning practices into myths and truths, and our Learning Truth #1 is all about the importance of practicing recall.

-Let's dive into how practicing recall is the key to your success no matter where you are in your medical journey.
+Let's dive into the right way to practice recall—and why it's the key to your success no matter where you are in your medical journey.

 Learning Truth #1 - Recall, Recall, Recall